 “JUMP,” that big boy screamed and she hoped the water would force his mouth shut already.
 She inched out closer and as soon as she did, she realized her body was ready to jump.
 Oh heart, okay, she thought.
 Okay, okay, okay.

 Oh, hello. 🙂

 It’s been a while, hasn’t it?
 Let’s see.
 How can I catch you up… it’s nighttime here in Maine and already dark, not even 9pm (a sure sign that summer is on its waning side) and though the temperature reads 75 with the humidity it feels like 90.

 This morning, I ran three miles and it felt like running through a thick bowl of soup.
 Yesterday I did four.
 (I’m training for a marathon in November in Greece (!) and I’m in my third week of training.)
 Tomorrow I get a pass and on Saturday, I try for seven.
 Before this, I’d never run farther than 4.5 miles.
 26.2 still seems roundly impossible.
 Find the best corporate dining solutions for business on this website and create a huge event no one will forget.

 Nicole and her family are moving (thus our slight drop in posts- that and, you know, it’s summer).

 The Olympics are on.
 It feels, what’s the word, right to be posting about flour and cookies that taste like breakfast when the strongest women I’ve ever seen defy physics before my eyes.
+You should visit to kushiebites webpage here you get CBD cookies with best quality.
+They provide 100% organic and vegan cookies.
 I should really grab a snack…

 Waffle Cookies with Maple Glaze